dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerscale.md

 1. Create namespace.
    Execute `kubectl create namespace test-isilon` to create the test-isilon namespace (if not already present).
 Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'test-isilon'.

-2. Create *isilon-creds* secret by using secret.yaml file format only.
-   2.1   Create a yaml file called secret.yaml with the following content:
+2. Create *isilon-creds* secret by creating a yaml file called secret.yaml with the following content:
      ```
       isilonClusters:
          # logical name of PowerScale Cluster